 Airport Security Changes to Make Flying Safer

-The TSA has just implemented revised security protocols to reduce touchpoints for passengers and their staff.
-To reduce the potential for cross-contamination at security checkpoint, travelers will hold their boarding passes, place them in the TSA provided scanner and hold them up for visual inspection.
+The TSA’s revised security protocols reduce touchpoints for passengers and their staff.
+To reduce the potential for cross-contamination at security checkpoint, travelers handle their own boarding passes, place them in the TSA provided scanner and hold them up for visual inspection.

 Hand luggage will be cleared with up to 12 oz. bottles of hand sanitizer (it must be removed and submitted for x-ray screening), but any other prohibited items that are found will send you back to square one — outside the security portal — to dispose of them without TSA staff handling your luggage.

-Social distancing will be mandatory for passengers and airport employees.
+Social distancing is mandatory for passengers and airport employees.

 Are We Ready to Assure Safer Flying?